-Symptoms and households
+Coronavirus symptoms and households

-Please do not book a GP appointment or attend your GP practice.
+Please do not attend your GP practice.

 If you live with other people, they should stay at home for at least 14 days, to avoid spreading the infection outside the home.
 After 14 days, anyone you live with who does not have symptoms can return to their normal routine.